Last Updated on 27 November 2023 by admin

 For starters, your key assets have to be accessed by something, such as a system outside of their immediate protection.
 If someone tries to hack your key assets, they may try and access them through a web of systems that you have failed to secure.

 Do you know what systems have access to your critical assets?
 For example, the CPNI suggests you look beyond your organization to suppliers and contractors.

 They argue that you should establish a full and accurate picture of the impact on your company’s reputation, share price, or existence if sensitive internal or customer information were to be stolen.

 Wherever the data goes, those points need to be protected also.
 However, by not spending money on employee knowledge, you leave yourself vulnerable to being compromised by the small stuff.

-Considering employee error accounts for most security incidents , you may want to think twice before you decide to skip over spending any money on user security awareness training and physical security controls.
+Considering employee error accounts for most security incidents , you may want to think twice before you decide to skip over spending any money on user security awareness training and physical security controls, and your overall digital transformation.

 Option two: spread your money